Skip to content

 By

-Securing homeowners insurance can be a complicated process, leaving homeowners fuzzy on the details.
-But independent agents can eliminate that cloud of confusion by providing their clients with the expert advice they need.
+Securing a homeowners insurance policy can be a complicated process, leaving homeowners fuzzy on the details.
+But independent insurance agents can eliminate that cloud of confusion by providing their clients with the expert advice they need.

-A 2020 Forbes Advisor survey found that 72% of homeowners don’t understand home insurance coverage.
-With a thorough understanding of homeowner insurance policies, coverages and limitations, homeowners and independent agents can work together to find the right fit.
+A 2020 Forbes Advisor survey found 72% of homeowners don’t understand home insurance coverage.
+With a thorough understanding of homeowner insurance policies, coverages, and limitations, homeowners and independent agents can work together to find the right fit.

 So let’s jump into this refresher on two of the most common homeowners policies offered through the Insurance Services Office (ISO)—Homeowners 3 - Special Form (HO-3) and Homeowners 5 - Comprehensive Form (HO-5)—and what makes them different.